Bugis Food Guide: 38 Best Places To Dine At | Eatbook.sg

 YY Kafei Dian: Famous House-Baked Kaya Buns And Legit Kopi In Bugis

 If you’re on the hunt for the best acai shops in Singapore, you should pay Cornercove a visit for DIY acai bowls with unlimited toppings.
 Even better, the ingredients here are all-natural with no sugar added!
-After you’ve decided on a Regular ($9.90) or Large ($14.90) bowl, you can choose your base that ranges from Acai and Pitaya to Matcha and Coconut.
-We recommend their Tropical Paradise to beat the sultry weather; this bowl stars a pretty combination of passionfruit, peach, and mango.
-To elevate your acai bowl, you can add a huge scoop of Blue Chia Pudding or Raspberry Chia Pudding.
+After you’ve decided on a Regular 12oz Bowl ($9.90) or Large 16oz Bowl ($14.90), you can choose your base that ranges from Acai and Pitaya to Strawberry Matcha and Mango Passionfruit.
+To elevate your acai bowl, you can add a huge scoop of Blue Chia Spirulina Pudding or Raspberry Chia Pudding, and pick from a variety of toppings, including granola, nut butter, powders and more!

 Website